usystems/webling-plugins/README.md

 Plugins can extend webling by registering native [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 All custom elements provided by a plugin must start with `plugin-` to be recognised as native custom elements.
-To avoid naming conflicts the custom elements of a plugin should contain the plugin name.
+To avoid naming conflicts the custom elements of a plugin should be unique and contain the plugin name.

 ## Extension Points

-To provide Webling with the necessary information, every extension point has a configuration where the name of the extension point (called hook) and all needed context information are provided.
+To provide Webling with the necessary information to load the plugin, every extension point has a configuration with the name of the extension point (called hook) and all needed context information.

-Some extension points provide some event listeners.
+Some extension points provide event listeners.
 For example, the `plugin-config` hook provides an event listener to close the configuration dialog.
 These listeners are called using native events:

 ```javascript